robzr/bearDropper/README.md

 **Installation**

-To install the latest bearDropper, run the following:
+To install the latest bearDropper, run:

 	wget -qO- http://cdn.rawgit.com/robzr/bearDropper/master/install.sh | sh

  - To modify the config options, edit the uci config file (/etc/config/bearDropper)
  - Use bearDropper -h to see options for runtime config (runtime options override uci config options)
  - Consider increasing your syslog ring buffer size (/etc/config/system option log_size)

 **Logging**

  - logs to the syslog ring buffer by default (view with the logread command)
  - logs to stdout with "-f stdout" (or logFacility config option)
  - increaser verbosity with "-l 2" (or logLevel config option)

 **Features**

  - small size, low memory footprint, no external dependencies
- - runs using sane defaults out of the box, uses uci for config, overwriteable via command line arguments
+ - uses uci for config, overridable via command line arguments
- - uses a self managed state database, from which iptables is periodically sync'd (for resiliency)
+ - uses a state database which periodically syncs to iptables (for resiliency)
- - optionally syncs state database to persistent storage - includes logic to avoid excessive flash writes
+ - can sync state database to persistent storage, with logic to avoid excessive flash writes
- - state database optionally supports compression (see config file)
+ - state database supports optional compression
  - uses highly readable BIND time syntax for all time values (ex: 9d2h3s is 9 days, 2 hours, 3 seconds)
- - when run via included init script, runs in the background for realtime monitoring
+ - runs in the background for realtime monitoring when run via included init script
  - can also be run by hand to process historical log entries
  - self installs into iptables for simple and reliable setup (easily disabled)
  - conservative input validation for security